From bathtubs to hoses, frugal methods for easily cleaning vinyl blinds and mini blinds

 An Easier Way to Clean Blinds?

 I have several very dirty & greasy blinds that need cleaning.
-Can someone suggest an easy and inexpensive way to clean them.
+Can someone suggest an easy and inexpensive way for how to clean vinyl blinds?
 Thank you!

 Hose Those Blinds!